 - 14. The Management Company or the Depositary is not permitted to grant loans or to stand surety for third parties on behalf of the Fund, regardless of the application of Section (A).
 This does not impede the purchase by the Fund of not yet fully paid up securities, money market instruments or not yet fully paid up financial instruments mentioned in A.3-5. - 15.
 The Management Company or the Depositary is not permitted to undertake short sales of securities or money market instruments on behalf of the Fund. - 16.
 The Fund is permitted to hold liquid assets in the form of cash and regularly traded money market instruments of up to 49% of its net assets or to invest them as time deposits.
-These must in principle be of an ancillary nature. - 17.
-At least 51% of the value of the fund assets shall be invested in shares admitted for official trading on a stock exchange or another organised market or included in such a market and provided they are not units in investment funds. - 18.
-Further investment restrictions can be found in the "Fund overview".
+These must in principle be of an ancillary nature. - (C) Further investment guidelines, techniques and instruments: - 1.
+The Fund shall not invest in securities which feature unlimited liability. - 2.
+The fund assets must not be invested in real estate, precious metals, certificates or merchandise. - 3.
+Subject to the Depositary's agreement, the Management Company may apply further investment restrictions in order to comply with the conditions in those countries where units are to be offered for sale. - 4.
+Securities lending transactions, repurchase agreements and securities transactions with repurchase rights may not be entered into. - 5.
+Any portfolio commission (commission on target fund portfolios held in the portfolio by the Fund) from target funds accrues to the respective fund assets.